 Why the Treadmill Works Anyway

-1. High Calorie Burn: Running and incline walking are among the most efficient calorie-burning exercises available.
+- High Calorie Burn: Running and incline walking are among the most efficient calorie-burning exercises available.

-3. Stress Reduction: Walking lowers cortisol.
+- Stress Reduction: Walking lowers cortisol.
 High cortisol levels are directly linked to abdominal weight gain.

 Nutrition: The Missing Link

-You can do the 12-3-30 workout every day, but if you are eating in a surplus, the scale won’t budge.
+You can do the 12-3-30 workout every single day, but if you are eating in a caloric surplus, the scale won’t budge.
+To answer the question of how much treadmill you should do, we must add: as much as your diet allows.

-• Calorie Deficit: You must consume fewer calories than you burn.
+- Calorie Deficit: You must consume fewer calories than you burn.

 Frequently Asked Questions (FAQs)

+1. Is walking or running better for losing belly fat?
 Running burns more calories per minute than walking.
-However, incline walking can burn a comparable amount of calories to running on a flat surface but with less impact on your knees.
-The “best” one is the one you can stick to consistently without getting injured.
+However, incline walking can burn a comparable amount of calories to running on a flat surface but with significantly less impact on your joints.
+The “best” option is the one you can stick to consistently without getting injured.

+2. Can I lose belly fat just by walking on a treadmill?
 Yes, but only if that walking puts you in a calorie deficit.
 If you walk for an hour (burning ~300 calories) but then eat a donut (350 calories), you will not lose fat.
 The treadmill is the engine; your diet is the fuel gauge.

-With a consistent routine (4-5 days a week) and a clean diet, most people notice changes in their energy levels within 2 weeks and visible changes in their waistline within 4 to 8 weeks.
+3. How long does it take to see results?
+With a consistent routine (4–5 days a week) and a clean diet, most people notice changes in their energy levels within 2 weeks, and visible changes in their waistline within 4 to 8 weeks.

-No. Holding the rails reduces the effort your body has to make, significantly lowering the calorie burn and core engagement.
+4. Should I hold onto the handrails while walking on an incline?
+No. Holding the rails reduces the effort your body has to make, significantly lowering your calorie burn and core engagement.
 Swing your arms naturally to engage your core and burn more fat.

-Some studies suggest fasted cardio (morning exercise before eating) may tap into fat stores slightly faster, but the total calorie burn over 24 hours is what matters most.
-The best time is simply whenever you will actually do it.
+5. What is the best time of day to use the treadmill for fat loss?
+While some studies suggest fasted cardio (morning exercise before eating) may tap into fat stores slightly faster, the total calorie burn over 24 hours is what truly matters.
+The best time is simply whenever you will actually get it done.